7 Key Content Marketing Metrics to Report on in 2023

 Both of these metrics are so important for you to judge your brand awareness and the success of a particular piece of content.
 If you’re looking to reach as many eyes as possible and let your brand name and logo ring true with a campaign, then reach and impressions are metrics you need to be tracking.

 The last metric that you can look towards is your follower growth.
 With genuine engagement comes shares, account tags and because of this, a growth in your digital community.
-Make sure you keep follower growth as a KPI for 2020 and set yourself monthly goals to improve it.
+Make sure you keep follower growth as a content marketing KPI and set yourself monthly goals to improve it.

 Track On-site Actions